Multi-channel to Omni-channel Retail Analytics: A Big Data Use Case

 Who are my customers?
-Why do they buy from our brand or channel?
-How should the assortment be optimized across the channels?
+Why do they buy from our brand, channel or device?
+How should the assortment be optimized across the channels or device?
 What experience do they value most about my brand?
 Simple questions but are extra-ordinarily complex to answer in a high velocity shopping environment.

 Companies need the technology ‘power tools’ to gather, analyze and interpret thousands or millions of data strands of customer interaction detail from countless touch points, channels and data sources – cracking the DNA code of each customer and learning over time to communicate and build meaningful relationships.

 To get insights a new breed of big data loyalty analytics is emerging… mine the massive piles of digital footprints or breadcrumbs customers and prospects leave across channels. loyalty data, Smart phone location data, e-commerce visits, social media likes, reviews, even location announcements like check-ins provide incredibly valuable insights into building predictive models.

 Customers, cross-channel and cross-device, generate clues every day as they search, browse, friend, like, tweet, blog, shop, and buy on-line. the challenge for retailers is to find these answers hidden within those massive piles of digital clues.
 Omni-channel analytics is about understanding customers profiles in present new offers via more sophisticated targeting (see below…a modified version of a figure from MicroStrategy).

 Omni-channel customer analytics help retailers extract value from data in order to understand who their customers are and what they value most about their brands by combining customers’ omni-channel behavioral data into a single platform of customer information for analytic reporting, behavioral segmentation and predictive modeling.